needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 ## A note about serialization

-You might have data that you want to attach to the RpcCommand.
-To do this, you need to add the data as a member of your command and then use the `Serialize` and `Deserialize` functions to decide on what data should be serialized.
+You might have data that you want to attach to the `RpcCommand`.
+To do this, you need to add the data as a member of your command and then use the `Serialize` and `Deserialize` functions to decide what data should be serialized.
 See the following code for an example of this:

 ```c#
 [BurstCompile]